 Theft runs rampant and the local thieves will grab and run with anything of value.
 Most of the crime is just petty and tourists are advised to leave all expensive jewelry, large cameras or cell phones in their hotel rooms.
 The hotels recommend carrying only what you need.
-We passed through a couple of police checkpoints on the coastal highway in a heavy agricultural area with the police’s attention focusing on theft of the “Peach Palm” or the “Pejibaye Palm Tree”, a local favorite fruit with the taste and texture similar to a sweet potato.
+We passed through a couple of police checkpoints on the coastal highway in a heavy agricultural area with the police’s attention focusing on theft of the “Peach Palm” or the “Pejibaye Palm Tree” a local favorite fruit with the taste and texture similar to a sweet potato.

-Our hotel, the Banana Azul (Blue Banana) is constructed of light and dark hardwoods throughout with a very inviting open lounge area.
+My hotel, the Banana Azul (Blue Banana) is constructed of light and dark hardwoods throughout with a very inviting open lounge area.
 Situated between the main highway and the beach, the hotel is surrounded by heavy foliage of tropical plants, trees, and a Koi pond that borders and runs the length of the patio.
 The atmosphere is somewhat secluded and filled with the indigenous sounds of the tropics, creating a favorable mood of solitude.
 You can hear the waves of the Caribbean Sea crashing against the beach about 150 feet or so from the hotel’s patio.

 “The atmosphere is somewhat secluded and filled with the indigenous sounds of the tropics, creating a favorable mood of solitude”.

-Our bedroom offers an eclectic décor with the floors covered in beautiful hardwoods, Asian style bamboo ceilings, sliding parlor doors framed in a beautiful dark red mahogany and glass.
+My bedroom offers an eclectic décor with the floors covered in beautiful hardwoods, Asian style bamboo ceilings, sliding parlor doors framed in a beautiful dark red mahogany and glass.
 A colorful hammock hangs in the adjoining room which has a rock garden, accompanied by a huge tub constructed in miniature shades of aqua green tile.
 A large grey porcelain shower stall adjacent to the tub completes the extended part of the hotel room.